josephg/egwalker-paper/reg-text.typ

   ]
 ) <traces-table>

 / Sequential Traces: ("seq"): Keystroke-granularity history of a single user writing a document, collected using an instrumented text editor.
 These traces contain no concurrency.
-We use the LaTeX source of a journal paper @Kleppmann2017 @automerge-perf, the text of an 8,800-word blog post @crdts-go-brrr and the source for this article.
+We use the LaTeX source of a journal paper @Kleppmann2017 @automerge-perf, the text of an 8,800-word blog post @crdts-go-brrr, and the source for this article.
 / Concurrent Traces: ("conc"): Multiple users concurrently editing the same document in realtime, recorded with keystroke granularity.
 We added 0.5–1 second of artificial latency between the collaborating users to increase the incidence of concurrent operations.
 / Asynchronous Traces: ("async"): We reconstruct an editing trace for a file in a Git repository, with concurrency mirroring the branching/merging of the Git commits.
-Since Git does not record individual keystrokes, we generate the minimal edit operations required for each commit's diff.
+Since Git does not record individual keystrokes, we generate the minimal edit operations to perform each commit's diff.
 We use `Makefile` from the Git repository for Git itself @git-makefile, and `src/node.cc` from the Git repository for Node.js @node-src-nodecc.
-These are some of the most-edited files in their respective repositories, with complex event graphs containing merges of as many as six branches.
+These are some of the most-edited files in their respective repositories, containing merges of as many as six branches.

 The traces vary in size by more than an order of magnitude.
 To allow comparisons across traces, instead of reporting the runtime to replay an event graph, we report the replay throughput in units of millions of editing events per second.